alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 ### GitHub Sponsors

 [GitHub Sponsors] handles all transactions and sponsorships for us.
-Means that
+To become a sponsor of Material for MkDocs, you require a GitHub account.

   [GitHub Sponsors]: https://github.com/sponsors